cloudera-labs/hms-mirror/README.md

                                                    These include table definitions that rely on external connection to systems like: HBase,
                                                    Kafka, JDBC
+ -np,--no-purge                                    For SCHEMA_ONLY, COMMON, and LINKED data
- -o,--output-dir <outputdir>                       Output Directory (default:
+                                                   strategies set RIGHT table to NOT purge on DROP -o,--output-dir <outputdir>                       Output Directory (default:
                                                    $HOME/.hms-mirror/reports/<yyyy-MM-dd_HH-mm-ss>
  -p,--password <password>                          Used this in conjunction with '-pkey' to generate